changehero Blog

 How Reliable are Chart Patterns?

-Opinions differ on how really helpful are chart patterns, especially in crypto.
+Opinions differ on how really helpful are chart patterns and formation trading, especially in crypto.
 On the one hand, there have been scientific and academic attempts to shape the practice.
 On the other hand, they are sometimes dismissed as pareidolia (seeing patterns where there are none) or “astrology for boys”.

-Without any doubt, using chart patterns is common among traders.
+Without any doubt, using chart pattern analysis is common among cryptocurrency traders.
 Perhaps, after years of looking for the patterns and expecting a certain behavior to follow, it has become a self-fulfilling prophecy to an extent.

-Nevertheless, there have been empirical-based attempts to measure just how effective these patterns really are.
-One of the most effective chart patterns turned out to be inverse head and shoulders with an 82% validity rate.
+Nevertheless, there have been empirical-based attempts to measure just how effective charting these patterns when trading crypto really is.
+One of the most effective Bitcoin and crypto chart patterns turned out to be inverse head and shoulders with an 82% validity rate.
 Pennants and rectangles pointed to trend continuation in 52% of the cases, making them some of the least reliable indicators.

 There is always a chance that the price action will be influenced by external factors: news, updates, FUD and FOMO alike.
-Indicators and chart patterns work in conjunction with each other but ultimately are not ironclad rules that dictate how price moves.
+Crypto charts with indicators and patterns work in conjunction with each other but ultimately are not ironclad rules that dictate how price moves.

 Conclusion

-Crypto chart patterns more often than not help determine where the price will move next and how far it will go.
-Once you learn to notice these common crypto trading patterns yourself, the crypto market will seem less hectic and more manageable.
+Crypto graph analysis more often than not helps determine where the price will move next and how far it will go.
+Once you learn to notice these common crypto trading patterns on a chart yourself, the crypto market will seem less hectic and more manageable.

-Keep an eye on our blog for the follow-up — our team has more insights to share.
-To stay in the know, subscribe to ChangeHero on Telegram, X (Twitter), Reddit, and Facebook.
+Keep an eye on our blog for more insights from our team.
+To stay in the know, subscribe to ChangeHero on Telegram, X (Twitter), and Facebook.

 Frequently Asked Questions